 B. The conditions for collection of monies when negative balances exist are:

 I. Fifty percent (50%) of all incoming funds deposited into an inmates' account, regardless of the source, will be credited to their negative balance, and the remainder will be credited to the inmate's account for personal use.
 This procedure will continue until the inmate's negative balance is satisfied.
 Once the remaining 50% is placed on the inmates account, those monies can then be used if a new bill comes in.
 The account will not be taken below $ 20.00.

 A. Inmates who have been found, as a result of Disciplinary Procedures, to have intentionally damaged or destroyed jail property will be responsible for restitution for any damage.

 B. The Disciplinary Hearing Board will complete a "Restitution Expense Form" and forward the completed form to the Inmate Accounts Desk in the Business Office, for deduction from the inmate's account.
 All funds will be deducted until the expense is satisfied, in the same manner described in section 2, above for medical/dental fees.

-C. The cost of damages and repair expenses will be established by the Director of Maintenance and the Director of Administration, at a cost equivalent to the repair and or replacement.
+C. The cost of damages and repair expenses will be established by the Director of Administration, at a cost equivalent to the repair and or replacement.

 D. Inmates will be financially responsible for all clothing and county issue.
 Any issue not returned at the time of release will be charged to the inmate’s account.